gokcehan/lf/doc.md

 Format string of the file time shown in the info column when it doesn't match this year.

-## locale (string) (default ``)

-An IETF BCP 47 language tag (e.g. `zh-CN`) for specifying the locale used when using sort type `natural` and `name`.
-An empty string means disable locale ordering, and the special value `*` is used to indicate reading the locale setting from the system environment.
-This feature is currently experimental.

 ## mouse (bool) (default false)

 Send mouse events as input.